What is Data?

 Data can be collected in many ways.
 The simplest way is direct observation.

-Example: you want to find how many cars pass by a certain point on a road in a 10-minute interval.
+You want to find how many cars pass by a certain point on a road in a 10-minute interval.

-You collect data by doing a Survey.
+We collect data by doing a Survey.

 Census or Sample